 Data collection via participatory media holds great potential for human rights reporting, with the promise of compelling, real-time footage that can be rapidly disseminated.
 It can also be important for post hoc documentation and verification.
 Following a massacre that ended a political rally in Guinea’s Conakry Stadium in 2009, for example, Amnesty International was able to use video footage shot with the camera phones of witnesses and survivors to document the atrocities, ascertain the identity of some victims, and dispute the claims of government authorities.
 Ultimately, the quality of documentation assembled by domestic and international human rights organizations and a UN Commission of Inquiry has led to several indictments in 2013, including charges against the minister for presidential security.

 Social media is a powerful tool in human rights research but it also carries some inherent limitations that pose significant challenges to organizations that have built their reputation on careful and credible reporting.
 Widely available editing software creates potential for tampering with evidence, while expectations from the public and from policy makers about real-time reporting create pressures that may reduce the space for careful corroboration and contextualized investigation.
 Impromptu video recordings may also put protesters and others who are being filmed at risk.
-With its mantra “See it, film it, change it,” the non-governmental organization Witness has been helping human rights defenders video-record abuse for some twenty years.
-Recently it has inaugurated a “Cameras Everywhere Leadership Initiative” to help human rights advocates use participatory video technology in ways that are effective, safe and ethical.
+With its mantra “See it, film it, change it,” the non-governmental organization Witness has been helping human rights defenders video-record abuse for some 25 years.
+In 2011 it inaugurated a “Cameras Everywhere Leadership Initiative” to help human rights advocates use participatory video technology in ways that are effective, safe and ethical.
 In conjunction with this project it has promoted the use of blurring software, for example, and techniques that enhance authentication.
 Its work in this area points up the delicate balance to be struck between exposing abusers and protecting victims from further harm.

 Information about these developing issues and other contemporary international human rights concerns can be found on the webpages of the following organizations and policy centers, and in scholarly publications.